 Beauly has obviously changed greatly over the centuries, but the name is not out of place even today.
 At its core is the very broad main square, with the A862 (which formed part of the main A9 until 1979) passing through its centre.

 At the eastern corner of the main square are the ruins of Beauly Priory.
-Close by is the Priory Hotel, while Beauly's largest hotel, the imposing Lovat Arms Hotel, overlooks the main road south west of the square.
+Close by is the Priory Hotel, while Beauly's largest hotel, the imposing Lovat Arms Hotel, overlooks the main road south-west of the square.
 Like many other buildings in the town, it is built from a very striking and attractive red stone.
 Beauly is also home to a number of extremly nice shops and cafes.